Bandy: Background

 The sport's first published set of organized rules was codified in 1882 by Charles Goodman Tebbutt of the Bury Fen Bandy Club.
 When the international federation was founded in 1955, it came about after a compromise between Russian and English rules, in which more of the English rules prevailed.

 Since association football was already popular in England, the codified bandy rules took after much of the football rules.
 Like association football, games are normally two 45 minute halves and there are 11 players per side.
 Players sticks are curved like large field hockey sticks and the bandy ball is roughly the size of a tennis ball with a cork core and hard plastic coating.
 Bandy balls were originally usually red but are now either orange or more commonly cerise.

 Early days

 19th Century: the sport is formalised

-Bandy as an ice skating sport first developed in Britain.
+Bandy as an ice skating sport first developed in England.
 It developed as a winter sport in the Fens of East Anglia.
 Large expanses of ice would form on the flooded meadows or shallow washes in cold winters where fen skating, which has been a tradition dating back to at least medieval times, took place.
 Bandy's early recorded modernization period can be traced back to 1813.